zippyprod/leaflet-challenge/README.md

 Part 1: Create the Earthquake Visualization

 Part 1: Create the Earthquake Visualization
-  * NOTE: Tick Earthquake location to see earthqake location data
+  * NOTE: Tick Earthquake location on map to see earthqake location data

 ![output](quake-map.png)